L0gan012/Zelda_V2/README.md

 Item Implementation:
 Fairy item needs motion added.
 Items need animation when number keys are pressed, current implementation only animates link.

+Code Analysis:

+245 warnings.
+Many to do with unrecognized spelling, so we ignored/suppressed them.
+Many errors complained that we used a Spritebatch without checking that it was null, but the way we implement the code means that it will never be null.
+Errors that complained about unused fields were mostly ignored, with the intention of using them in later iterations of the project.